 We put our mission into action by bringing extra food after synagogue events to shelters for distribution to those who need it, and we aspire to divert food scraps to composting, encouraging the municipality to facilitate that.

-We also aspire to free our functions from plastic and other waste.
-We encourage connection with our natural environment through hikes, native plantings and study events, for example through films, presentations and the annual Tu b’Shevat celebration
+We encourage connection with our natural environment through hikes and connection with native plantings through films, presentations, the annual Tu b’Shevat celebration and online sharing events.

 Contact Judy Zingher if you’d like to get involved.

-- Collects leftover food from Shabbat Kiddush and donates it to the Open Arms shelter
+- When possible, collects leftover food from Shabbat Kiddush to donate to the Open Arms shelter

 - Oversees recycling of plastics at Shabbat kiddushes and Judaica Craft Show